PHARMACEUTICAL LEGISLATION, PHARMACEUTICAL MANUFACTURING

 Continuing Medical Education (CME)

-Standards for the production and trade of medicinal products for human
+Standards for the production and trade of human medicinal products (Marketing Authorization, Manufacturing Authorization)

 Classification of medicines